The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: The Mathematical Destiny

+As can be seen from this quotation, L\'evy's views on infinite-dimensional integration were related to his studies in potential theory.
+The central problem of the classical mathematical potential theory is to find a harmonic function $U$ in a domain $R$ with given values on the boundary $S$ (Dirichlet problem) or given values of the normal derivatives on $S$ (Neumann problem).
+In 1906, Hadamard (\citeyear{Hadamard1906}) proposed to make use of variational techniques from Volterra's theory of functions of lines in order to study more general forms of these problems, for instance, when the border is moving with time, and, in particular, to find Green functions used in the integral representation of the solutions.
+These problems would make up L\'evy's thesis, defended in 1911.

-Volterra was in fact not the only person L\'evy had contacted these days about general integration.
-As can be seen in the first letters of their correspondence, it was also on that theme that he entered in contact with Fr\'echet (see \cite{Barbut2004}) at the very end of the year 1918.
-Fr\'echet had in 1915 proposed a first attempt to define an integration theory over abstract spaces.
-In 1933, Kolmogorov (\cite{Kolmogorov1933}) considered this construction by Fr\'echet as the first attempt of the kind.
+As L\'evy wrote to Volterra, to study these questions in infinite-dimensional functional spaces, one needs to be able to integrate over these spaces.
+Volterra was not the only person L\'evy had contacted.
+He wrote to Fr\'echet on the same topic at the very end of the year 1918.\footnote{See \citet{Barbut2014}, page 69.} Fr\'echet had indeed proposed in Fr\'{e}chet (\citeyear{Frechet1915}) a theory of integration over abstract spaces in 1915, usually considered as the first attempt to define a general integral.\footnote{These are Kolmogorov's terms in \citet {Kolmogorov1933}.
+On this matter, see, for instance, \citet{ShaferVovk2006}.}